samarkamat/pyparams/README.md

 - Named parameters that are preceded by '--' (as flags or values)
   - '--flag'
   - '--value=5'
 - Anonymous values are parameters that have no keys (think `cp file1 file2`).
-In the returned map, these values are appended to a list with a key of ''
+In the returned map, these values are appended to a list with a key of '' like `{'': ['file1', 'file2']}`

 ## Value Types Supported